deliton/idt/README.md

 Insert a name to your dataset: : My favorite cars
 ```

 Then the tool will ask how many samples per search are required to mount your dataset.
 In order to build a good dataset for deep learning, many images are required and since we're using a search engine to scrape images, many searches with different keywords are required to mount a good sized dataset.
 This value will correspond to how many images should be downloaded at every search.
 In this example we need a dataset with 250 images in each class, and we'll use 5 keywords to mount each class.
-So if we type the number 50 here, IDB will download 50 images of every keyword provided.
+So if we type the number 50 here, IDT will download 50 images of every keyword provided.
 If we provide 5 keywords we should get the required 250 images.

 ```console
 How many samples per seach will be necessary?  : 50